JAlcocerT/JAlcocerT/content/blog/dev-animations.md

 ## Animations x SSG

-This year I also was playing around with Astro components:
+This year I also was playing around with Astro components.

+And withing the datanova theme, I found out that they are doing a really cool animation (which is a SVG!)

 ```sh
 npm install